webprinc3ss/webprinc3ss/README.md

 - 🔭 I’m currently working on Node.js projects.
 - 🌱 I’m currently learning Node.js and Express.
-- 👯 I’m looking to collaborate on ...
-I am open to collaboration!
+- 👯 I am open to collaboration!
+Send me ideas.
+My strong suit is the look and feel.
+I will help your vision come in to existence.
 - 🤔 I’m looking for help with learning how to maintain the backend of a pre-existing Drupal site.
 - 💬 Ask me about how to bake the most amazing challah bread!
 - 📫 How to reach me: djabranton@gmail.com